Windows: Change the Text in Your Start Button

 – Double-click the start text in the right column.

-– Now type the new text you want in your start button.
-It can not be more than 10 characters in length and must continuet to be surrounded by those quotes.
+– Now, type the new text you want in your Start button.
+It can not be more than 10 characters in length and must continue to be surrounded by those quotes.

 Hacking the Registry

-1. Click Start -> Run -> type in regedit and ENTER
+1. Click Start -> Run ->, and type in regedit.
+Then press ENTER.

-(If your Regedit is disabled leave a comment on this recipe and i will teach you how to enable it.)
+(If your Regedit is disabled, leave a comment on this tech-recipe, and I will teach you how to enable it.)